'Substantial loss of life' possible in Florida as Tropical Storm Ian now takes aim at South Carolina

 Here are the latest developments:

-• Downgraded to a tropical storm: Ian weakened to a tropical storm Thursday with winds of 70 mph, and the center of the storm was about 40 miles northeast of Cape Canaveral around 2 p.m.
+• Tropical storm status: Ian weakened to a tropical storm Thursday with winds of 70 mph, and the center of the storm was about 40 miles northeast of Cape Canaveral around 2 p.m.
 ET, the National Hurricane Center said.
 Based on wind speed, Ian tied with 2004's Hurricane Charley as the strongest storm to make landfall on the west coast of the Florida Peninsula, both with 150-mph winds at landfall.

 • Hurricane warnings for South Carolina: Hurricane warnings are in place for the entire coast of South Carolina.
 In addition, Tropical Storm warnings are in place from Jupiter, Florida, up the east coast to Duck, North Carolina.